cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/FSM_UPGRADES.md

 Each input identifier ix corresponds to a specific action, and the placeholders [Party, Condition, PreviousInput] capture who is involved in the action, any conditions that must be satisfied, and any previous input that must have occurred, respectively.

-Thus we can resume the inputs as:
+Thus we can summarize the inputs as:

 - i0: [Party, , ]: ChanUpgradeInit --> initUpgradeHandshake
 - i1: [Party, , ]: ChanUpgradeTry --> initUpgradeHandshake